 Vitamin D & Other Essential Vitamins: Your Child’s Health

-Vitamin D is an essential micro-nutrient which allows your child to absorb calcium from food sources.
+Vitamin D is an essential micro-nutrient that allows your child to absorb calcium from food sources.
 Vitamin D plays a major role in building bones and keeping them strong.
 Additionally, this vitamin also improves your child’s ability to fight infections.
-As illustrated in the infographic below by Med Alert help.
-Vitamin D and other essential vitamins are so important for your child’s health and over well-being.
+As illustrated in the infographic, Vitamin D and other essential vitamins are so important for your child’s health and over well-being.

 How Much Vitamin D Does My Child Need?

 Vitamin D is a fat-soluble vitamin, and like other vitamins belonging to this class, the body has the ability to store it, unlike water-soluble vitamins.
-This means that deficiencies of vitamin D are generally not common among adults, especially considering the fact that it is the only vitamin our body is able to synthesize when our skin is exposed to sunlight.
+This means that deficiencies of vitamin D are not common among adults, especially considering the fact that it is the only vitamin our body can synthesize when the skin enjoys some sunlight.

 However, children’s growing bodies have larger demands for this vitamin, so a deficiency can easily occur.
-Like other vitamins, it is measured in International Units (IU).
+Like other vitamins, we measure it in International Units (IU).
 Your children’s daily requirement of vitamin D depends on their age.
-If they are under one year of age, they require 400 IU of vitamin D. If they are one year old or above, they need anything between 600 IU to 1,000 IU per day.
+If they are under one year of age, they require 400 IU of vitamin D. If they are one-year-old or above, they need anything between 600 IU to 1,000 IU per day.